 David Livingston, LMFT: Right, right.
 I mean, it depends right there.
-That’s one of the things you have to parse it if you’re terrified of using to get because it’s it’s dangerous and it’s and it’s sidetracking your your life.
-And and you can feel the fear of what that’s doing to the chances of you using the get go way, way down.
+That’s one of the things you have to parse it if you’re terrified of using to get because it’s dangerous and it’s, and it’s sidetracking your life.
+And you can feel the fear of what that’s doing to the chances of you using the get-go way, way down.
 Right.
 And often when I ask somebody like, do you fear when you’re when you’re with you’re using the substance, do you feel fear?
 They say, no, that’s a bad sign.

 Clare Waismann, CAODC: I agree.
 A healthy amount of fear in life.
 You know, I think as a child, we learn, you know, when we’re two or three, what fear is.
-You know, it’s it’s a uncomfortable feeling, but is one necessary to keep us safe from dangers, from threats?
+You know, it’s an uncomfortable feeling, but is one necessary to keep us safe from dangers, from threats?
 You know, it.
-So I think as a little child, as I was saying, when you learn what fear is, then you fear everything because it overwhelms you.
+So I think like a little child, as I said, when you learn what fear is, you fear everything because it overwhelms you.
 But as we grow up and mature, we have to be able to control our fear to keep it at a healthy level.
-So still will keep us safe from putting ourselves at risk, but is not going to stop us from having a productive life.
+So still will keep us safe from putting ourselves at risk, but it will not stop us from having a productive life.
 So it’s truly finding the balance.

 Dwight Hurst, CMHC: You know, it comes to issues of fear and even issues of anxiety a long time ago worked in a place where we would talk about that kind of that kind of level of like zero to 10.
 Right.
 You can rate your your levels of fear of something like or even your levels of anxiety that you’re feeling was something of a zero to 10.
 And I think one of the healthy things to expect or to learn to expect is that I really I really shouldn’t be at a zero, just like I would hopefully not be at a 10 all the time.
 But really, a zero is quite rare as well, especially if I’m doing anything, if I’m doing anything worth doing.
 And sometimes I like to think of it as really if I’m out of five or below on a level of how intimidating something is or how strong my emotional reaction is to something.
 If I’m going to five or below, I’m probably still capable of making some decisions and engaging with it.
 And, you know, if I’m above a five or I’m getting up closer to ten, that’s probably where I need to be a little more focused on the emotional state of being.
 Also to make sure that I’m not in a panic, that I’m not making bad decisions.
 That and I think when we’re at that status, you know, you get up to say, oh, if I’m get a seven out of 10, if I’m a self-evaluating as a seven out of ten, I’m probably pretty wound up.
 I probably need to be a little bit careful of my emotional state about what decisions I’m going to make.